enindu/palette/README.md

 ## Features

-- Supports 4 text formats and 32 text colors including foreground and background colors.
+- Includes 4 text formats and 32 text colors including foreground and background.
+- Includes 5 pre-defined printers.
 - You can set output writer.
 Writer must implements `palette.Writer`, which is an alias to `io.Writer` interface.
 Default writer is `palette.WriterRegular`, which is also an alias to `os.Stdout`.
 - You can chain everything in one line using setters.